Wazza1999/Project2-Quiz/testing.md

 ![The quiz shown on a variety of screen sizes](media/devices.JPG)

-Visit the deployed site: [Gotta Catch Them All!](https://github.com/Wazza1999/Project2-Quiz)
+Visit the deployed site: [Gotta Test Them All!](https://github.com/Wazza1999/Project2-Quiz)

 - - -